Week 3 in November - FREE Lesson Plans

 This is the perfect way to scaffold students and provide the support they need to complete their first narrative writing pieces.

-I do these activities using direct instruction in small groups first.
-We walk through the expectations and then I show them how I would complete the activity.
 Then we do a narrative piece together, and finally they complete one writing piece with me observing.

 I created this program last spring when schools went remote for virtual learning.
 It makes it so easy for parents to see what students need to work on each day.